Nitin320/Portfolio-website/README.md

 # Portfolio-website

-This is basically my personal website that i created using HTML and CSS.
+This is basically my personal website that i created using HTML, CSS and a little bit of Javascript.